-- Testing and commissioning of vehicles, fixed facilities, and ITS; - Training of operators and transit support personnel; - Public relations and communications prior to and during revenue service; - Monitoring traffic and transit ridership volumes to determine the potential for future enhancements: - Accident/incident investigations to analyze and improve safety conditions; - Monitoring of ITS equipment performance; - Monitoring access road traffic signal timing; and, - Landscape health.
+- Testing and commissioning of vehicles, fixed facilities and ITS; - Training of operators and transit support personnel; - Public relations and communications prior to and during revenue service;

+- enhancements:

+- ۰. Accident/incident investigations to analyze and improve safety conditions;

+- Monitoring of ITS equipment performance;

+- Monitoring access road traffic signals timing; and,

+- Landscape health.